desertplant/moon-phase-background/README.md

 - Anything.
 You can customize anything else you want!
 I have added comments to make the code easy to understand.
 It is very short and simple.

+ # Deinstallation.
+  To uninstall simply delete the folder wit hall the files you downloaded.
+Don't forget to remove any Cronjobs, launchers or references (f.e. in bashrc or startup applications), you mayy have created.

+ # Image Credits:
+ The moon phase image is downloaded from NASA's Dial-A-Moon website:https://svs.gsfc.nasa.gov/4874.
+Thank you to NASA's Scientific Visualization Studio for creating these vhigh resolution visualizations of the moon and making them available to the public.
+For more information about how these images were created and on the moon itself, see the the link above.

  # Example Image:

  ![back](https://user-images.githubusercontent.com/87530028/126072284-342387cc-6c75-4d2e-8200-64035ced6952.jpg)